-Click the images or links below to learn more about clean energy programs currently available or in development for residents and small businesses of Framingham.
+Click the images or links below to learn more about clean energy programs currently available or in development for Framingham residents and businesses.

 Run by the municipalities of Ashland, Framingham, Holliston, and Natick, the goal of the MetroWest Solar + Clean Heat Challenge is to make it easy for home and building owners to go solar and switch to clean heating and cooling.

 The MetroWest Solar + Clean Heat Challenge connects residents and small businesses with trusted information, reliable installers, and competitive pricing for clean energy technology.
 Through December 2021, residents in Ashland, Framingham, Holliston and Natick are eligible to receive discounted pricing on solar panels, air-source heat pumps and ground-source heat pumps from approved program installers.

 Following an authorizing vote by the Framingham City Council, the City of Framingham is launching a municipal aggregation program for residents and businesses in Framingham to provide enhanced price security, expanded consumer choice, and support for renewable energy development.

 The City is currently working on developing its Aggregation Plan.
 Stay tuned for more information on this page!